InSourceSoftware/in-rules-engine/README.md

 ## Return Values

-In order to always simply return true or false when evaluate a condition, the given-when-then can be exchanged for a given-return specification:
+In order to always simply return `true` or `false` when evaluating a condition, the given-when-then can be exchanged for a given-return specification:

 ```kotlin
 val emptyRule = rule("Empty string") {